mwarsame9/parks/README.md

 * POST http://localhost:3000/parks will post a new park.
 * PUT http://localhost:3000/parks/:id will update a park.
 * DELETE http://localhost:3000/parks/:id will delete a park with the corresponding :id.
+* GET http://localhost:3000/parks?page=1 will show the first page of parks limited here to 10.
+* GET http://localhost:3000/random will return a randomly chosen park.

 ## Setup/Installation Requirements